ITU-BDSA2024-GROUP30/Chirp/docs/Report.md

 ### Impact on Development Workflow
 The use of LLMs accelerated our development process by enabling faster understanding of problems and solutions.
 It allowed us to spend less time searching for answers and more time implementing and refining our code.
 In areas where traditional resources were insufficient or time-consuming, ChatGPT and Gemini filled the gap.
 While there were moments where its responses fell short, its overall impact was positive, contributing to our efficiency and learning throughout the project.

-[^releasenote]:'Note that our release .exe displays an error.'
+[^releasenote]: Note that our release .exe displays an error.
-[^UniOfPitts]:'University of Pittsburgh, "Course & Subject Guides: MIT License Compatibility"' <https://pitt.libguides.com/openlicensing/MIT#:~:text=MIT%20License%20Compatibility,project%20must%20of%20GPL%20compliant.>
+[^UniOfPitts]: University of Pittsburgh, "Course & Subject Guides: MIT License Compatibility" <https://pitt.libguides.com/openlicensing/MIT#:~:text=MIT%20License%20Compatibility,project%20must%20of%20GPL%20compliant.>
-[^LicenseCompat]:'Wikipedia: "License Compatibility: Compatibility of FOSS licenses"' <https://en.wikipedia.org/w/index.php?title=License_compatibility&section=3#Compatibility_of_FOSS_licenses>
+[^LicenseCompat]: Wikipedia: "License Compatibility: Compatibility of FOSS licenses" <https://en.wikipedia.org/w/index.php?title=License_compatibility&section=3#Compatibility_of_FOSS_licenses>
 [^CanaryFootnote]: A 'canary in the coal mine' refers to the practice of using canaries to alert miners of dangerous air quality.
 Thus, it is an indicator of *something* being wrong. <https://en.wiktionary.org/wiki/canary_in_a_coal_mine>